OUCU Alert

 Start to dreamBIG and save more for your future with Certificates from OU Credit Union.
 A Certificate account pays higher dividends than other savings accounts on funds you deposit for a fixed period, helping you save more.

-We offer 3-Month, 6-Month, and 1-year add-on certificates as well as longer terms from 18-months to 5 years.
+We offer 3-Month, 6-Month, 9-Month, and 1-year add-on certificates as well as longer terms from 18-months to 5 years.

 Benefits Include: